cepthomas/SbotFormat/README.md

 - Prettify C family (C/C++/C#) files using [AStyle](https://astyle.sourceforge.net/) (which must be installed and in your path).
 Note: I started with the python astyle module but didn't care for it.
 - Prettify lua - uses main code from [LuaFormat](https://github.com/floydawong/LuaFormat) (MIT license).
 Gets a bit confused sometimes.

+**NOTE:** LSP works much better for json and lua and should be preferred.
+Keeping this code here for now.

 Built for ST4 on Windows.
 Linux and OSX should be ok but are minimally tested - PRs welcome.